mark-m-smiledirectclub/smile-widget-code-challenge/README.md

 The Smile Widget Company currently sells two types of smile widgets: a Big Widget and a Small Widget.
 We'd like to add more flexibility to our product pricing.

+# Note

+Hey there SmileDirectClub engineer(s),

+Opened a PR here for your review.
+A few comments:

+- I created a `ProductPrice` model as requested.
+It's basically a model that denotes what a product's price is during some given time period.
+I was going to nuke `Product.price` and create a `ProductPrice` for the given `Product` fixtures, but after thinking about it, I decided that it's best to leave `Product.price` alone and have that denote a standard baseline price.
+Basically, if there is no `ProductPrice` for a given date `Product.price` becomes our fallback.

+- This is fairly rough and I admit that it could use some polishing.
+For example, my PR leaves everything in cents and should be refactored to present our amounts in dollars/cents.

+- Running tests can be done via `docker-compose run --rm web ./smilewidgets/manage.py test products` (I assume ya'll already know this but for documentation's sake)

+Hope this covers it.
+Thanks for reviewing.

 ## Setup with Docker
 1. Install Docker (https://docs.docker.com/install/)
 2. Fork this repository.